cyhex/streamcrab/README.md

-SMM
+Streamcrab
 ==========

-SMM is a quasi real-time twitter sentiment analyzer
+Streamcrab is a quasi-realtime twitter sentiment analyzer

 This is the second version of the tool.
-Most obvious change - well it is re-written from scratch...
+Most obvious change - well it is re-written from scratch.

+Full changelog and Docs will follow.